John B. Nixon: Trial and appeals

 He and his mother were physically abused by his father.
 A psychiatrist named Gerald O'Brien diagnosed Nixon with a severe passive-aggressive personality disorder.
 O'Brien also said that such a disorder would not have stopped Nixon from knowing the difference between right and wrong at the time of the murder.

-The prosecution claimed that Nixon was convicted of a violent or forceful rape, when he had in fact pleaded guilty to statutory rape in 1958 in Texas.
+The prosecution claimed that Nixon was convicted of a violent or forceful rape, when he had in fact pleaded guilty to the statutory rape of Mary Jo Polk in 1958 in Texas and received a 15-year sentence.
 In a federal court, after an appeal by Nixon, the state prosecutors admitted that it could not ethically use the statutory rape charge as evidence of a prior violent felony, but the court held that error was harmless, as the jury found two other aggravating circumstances in the penalty phase.

 Nixon's lawyers argued that since he was already 77, he would be little danger to society and should be able to live out the rest of his days in prison, where he had been for the last 19 years.
 During those two decades, Nixon had his appeals turned down by the Supreme Court of Mississippi, United States district courts, the Court of Appeals for the Fifth Circuit, and the Supreme Court of the United States.

 Governor of Mississippi Haley Barbour denied clemency for Nixon on December 10, 2005.

 "[J]ustice in this case has been delayed for more than 20 years," Barbour said in a statement after denying clemency. "...
 [A] delay of this length greatly reduces the deterrent effect of the death penalty."